Skip to main content

 Agriculture, irrigation equipment, income tax credit for installation of, qualified reservoir defined, carry forward and pass through of tax credits, further provided for, shareholders authorized to claim pro rata share of tax credit, Sec.
 40-18-342 am'd.

-This bill would allow the tax credit to be carried to each of the 5 years following the taxable year the qualified irrigation system or reservoir is placed in service.
+• Allows the credit to be carried forward for up to five years after the year the system or reservoir is placed in service.

 Subjects